-Perhaps the most significant factor in reducing the number of traffic accidents in these zones across the city was not just the number of cameras but the hours in which they operate.
+Perhaps the most significant factor in reducing the number of traffic accidents in these zones across the city was the number of cameras and the hours in which they operate.
 With the systems online and working from 6:00 a.m. to 10:00 p.m. (not just during school hours), the statistics show that traffic incidents have dramatically decreased.

-Drivers are clearly slowing down, as proven by the dramatic reduction in the number of tickets issued, and the number of accidents at these intersections.
-Statistics show that there was a more than 10 percent decrease in collisions across the five boroughs from July to October as compared to the same time period in 2018.
+Drivers are slowing down, as proven by the dramatic reduction in ticket tickets and accidents at these intersections.
+Statistics show a more than 10 percent decrease in collisions across the five boroughs from July to October compared to the same time period in 2018.